Azcapotzalco Mexico City, Mexico Travel Guide

 Start your Azcapotzalco exploration at the Jardín Hidalgo, the Ex-Convento y Parroquia de San Felipe y Santiago, and the Museo de Azcapotzalco.
 Connect this with the Centro Histórico of Mexico City: Zócalo, Metropolitan Cathedral, Templo Mayor archaeological site, and Palacio Nacional.
 Dedicate a full day to the Teotihuacan Pyramids and consider Tula, the Toltec capital, for anadditional historical excursion.
 Explore Coyoacán for its historic colonial appeal and connection to Frida Kahlo and Diego Rivera.

 Spend considerable time at the Mercado de Azcapotzalco, sampling street food and dining at local fondas.
 Take a dedicated street food a guided trip in central Mexico City (e.g., Roma Norte or Centro Histórico).
 Consider a Mexican cooking class in central CDMX to learn about area ingredients and techniques.
-Explore the Mercado de San Juan (for exotic meats) or Mercado de la Merced (one of the largest traditional markets) in central CDMX.
+Explore the Market de San Juan (for exotic meats) or Mercado de la Merced (one of the most substantial traditional markets) in central CDMX.
 Venture to Xochimilco for an unique culinary time on the trajineras.

 In Azcapotzalco, Parque Bicentenario offers playgrounds, open spaces, and gentle paths for children.
 In Mexico City, visit Universum Science Museum (Coyoacán) or Papalote Museum of the Niño (Children's Museum).
 Enjoy a festive trajinera ride in Xochimilco.
 Explore Chapultepec Park, including the zoo and Castillo de Chapultepec.
 Look for kid-friendly eateries (many fondas are welcoming).